Madhumitha-Somasundaram/lost-and-found/README.md

   Sends personalized emails with item details and pickup information to improve retrieval efficiency.

 - 💻 **Scalable & User-Friendly Interface**
-  Built using Streamlit, Python, LangChain, agentic RAG, and cloud services for an intuitive user experience.
+  Built using Streamlit, Python, LangGraph, agentic RAG, and cloud services for an intuitive user experience.

 ---